payfully/payfully-integrator-php/README.md

 #### <a name="api-link-generation"></a> Generate Integration URL with our PHP library

 To generate the Integration URL using the PHP library:
-1. Add your library to composer.
+1. Add the library to composer.
 2. Form a PHP array containing the required [data](#data-structure)
 2. **AES Encrypt** the string using your aesKey
 3. **base64** encode the result